Can You Evict a Tenant if You Sell Your House in Tacoma, WA?

 If a landlord in Tacoma, WA, decides to sell a property, the existing lease or rental agreement remains in effect.
 Protecting tenants is required by state law, and these rules are especially important when a property is being sold.
 Regardless of whether the land is sold, the tenants can remain there until the end of their lease.
 The rental agreement that the renter and landlord made will often be given to the new owner of the property.
 This protects the tenant’s rights.
 You shouldn’t think that you can kick out a roommate just because you’re selling the house.
 Washington’s tenant rules protect renters when properties are sold or bought.
 If the lease is month-to-month, which is common in rental agreements, the landlord must provide sufficient notice if they wish to terminate the lease.
 According to state law, renters must be given a written notice, typically 20 days in duration.
 This gives them time to plan their next steps.
 Landlords may be able to end a lease in certain situations, such as when the renter breaks the terms of the lease.
 If not, lease agreements typically last until the property is sold, so landlords must adhere to the terms of the contract.

 Another important step is ensuring that the lease or rental agreement proceeds smoothly with the new owners.
 The new owner of the land is legally obligated to adhere to the terms of the original lease.
 This means following all the rules until the lease finishes on its own.
 As a landlord, you need to ensure that both the tenant and the new owner are prepared for this arrangement.
 You should also avoid making any sudden changes that could affect the tenant’s legal status or ability to live in the home.
 It’s essential for landlords to be transparent with their renters throughout the process and provide them with clear explanations of any upcoming changes.
-Clear communication not only makes tenants feel safe, but it also keeps disputes to a minimum and ensures that Tacoma’s housing rules are followed.
+Clear communication not only makes tenants feel safe but also helps minimize disputes and ensures that Tacoma’s housing rules are followed.
 With the help of an experienced lawyer, landlords can handle the sale while still being fair to the renters throughout the whole process.

 When Can a Tenant Be Asked to Vacate?